Compositional theories for host-core languages: Related work, Discussions and Future Work

-The communication between host and core is a critic and challenging point, which will become central when one want to model a notion of \emph{interoperability}.
-This is out from the scope of the paper, but we spend some words about this crucial issue we are going to address in future investigation.
-In the current version of $\VCcalcolo$, the communication between host and core language is limited, but, as displayed in Examples in Section\ref{sec:calculus}, also this restricted case allows to make some interesting consideration.

-The way host $\host$ and core $\core$ communicate each other is strongly related both to the choice we made to design a main language (the host) and to the expressive power of $\host$ and $\core$.
+A crucial aspect that will be central in any future refinement of $\VCcalcolo$ is the communication between host and core. {This fact becomes central when one wants to model a notion of \emph{interoperability}.
+The issue is out of the scope of our investigation, {but we quickly comment on the point from a type theory perspective.} } {The way host $\host$ and core $\core$ communicate with each other is strongly related to the choice one makes to design the host and to the expressive power of $\host$ and $\core$.}

-It's clear that more expressive languages can arise more complex forms of interaction, and interesting operational behaviour.
-A Turing complete host has a wide range of operations to control and manage core (subprograms) and total core functions, once promoted, can be used in partial, divergent computations.
-This not only underlines the complexity of interoperability but also points out topics such as the study of reduction strategies, which seem particularly interesting in the host-core setting.